maickom88/app_bot_to_follow_comment_and_like/README.md

 Flutter InstaBot
 =======================

-Instagram automation app.
-With two robots.
+Instagram automation application.
+With two robots, aiming to generate more engagement, credibility and reach!

 - 1: The first is responsible for following en masse.
 From a user it scans and follows.